 In summary, the results are indicating outcomes like TURP and laser treatment but with a far lower risk of sexual dysfunction and speedier recovery.
 In fact rather than the expected 60 -70% chance of dry ejaculation seen with TURP or laser prostatectomies, aquablation using a non heat technique was associated with a 7% chance of dry ejaculation.

-Neil Barber is the only surgeon in the world able to offer this treatment privately to self funding patients through the Phoenix Group of hospitals at Weymouth Street Hospital in London's Harley Street.
+Neil Barber is the only surgeon in the world able to offer this treatment privately to self funding patients through The London Clinic.
 To find out more details and to book a consultation with Neil, please contact his secretary here.

 Neil is also carrying out trials for the procedure with patients at his NHS practice at Frimley Park hospital.